MacroUniverse/SLISCt/README.md

 * use `SLS_FOTBID_COPY_CONSTRUCTOR` to forbit copy constructor of containers, default should be undefined.
 * test "meta.h" for ImagNum<T> types
 * a constructor of Vbase/Vector that leaves things uninitialized might be added, and use it to optimize Svector() constructor
+* modify "meta.h" so that `Svector` could be used as function arguments without casting to `Vector` first.